geoserver/geoserver/doc/en/user/source/styling/mbstyle/installing.rst

 Installing the GeoServer MBStyle extension
 ==========================================

+The MBStyle extension is listed on the GeoServer download page.

+To install MBStyle extension:

 #.
-Download the extension from the `nightly GeoServer community module builds <https://build.geoserver.org/geoserver/master/community-latest/>`_.
+Download the :download_extension:`mbstyle`

-    .. warning:: Make sure to match the version of the extension to the version of the GeoServer instance!
+   Verify that the version number in the filename corresponds to the version of GeoServer you are running (for example |release| above).

 #.
-Extract the contents of the archive into the ``WEB-INF/lib`` directory of the GeoServer installation.
+Extract the contents of the archive into the :file:`WEB-INF/lib` directory in GeoServer.
+   This extension includes two jars.

+#.
+Restart GeoServer.

+#.
+To confirm successful installation, check for a new ``MBStyle`` format option in the :ref:`styling_webadmin` editor.